-The Office of Student Account Services sends bills out approximately two months prior to the beginning of classes each term.
+The Office of Student Account Services sends bills out approximately prior to the beginning of classes each term.
 It is the student's responsibility to ensure that they have made the necessary arrangements to cover their balance prior to the beginning of each term.
-Whether it's from federal funding, scholarship, or a payment arrangement with the Office of Student Account Services, students must show that they have enough funds to cover their bills in order to be considered financially registered.
+Whether it's from federal funding, scholarship, or a payment arrangement with the Office of Student Account Services, students must show that they have enough funds to cover their bills in order to be considered paid.

-The Office of Student Account Services will begin releasing overages for students who have funds in excess of what is owed on their student account.
+The Office of Student Account Services releases overages for students who have funds in excess of what is owed on their student account.
 This is an on-going process that begins on the first day of classes each term.
-The funds are either released via check, which must be picked-up at the Check Distribution Window in the Ashe Building, or via EFT, to the student's personal banking account if the student has completed the process on CaneLink (formerly myUM).
+Funds are released via wire transfer , to the student's personal banking account if the student has completed the "Direct Deposit" process on CaneLink (formerly myUM).
 For those students who choose not to use Direct Deposit, the funds are released via check and mailed to the student’s permanent address on a weekly basis.

-The University assesses finance charges on unpaid student account balances after a "deferment due date."
+The University assesses finance charges on unpaid student account balances.